In Exercises 5–20, find the range, variance, and standard deviati... | Channels for Pearson+

 Standard Deviation

 Standard deviation is the square root of the variance and provides a measure of the average distance of each data point from the mean.
-It is expressed in the same units as the original data, making it more interpretable.
-A smaller standard deviation suggests that the data points are closer to the mean, while a larger standard deviation indicates more variability in smoking habits among the surveyed individuals.
+It is expressed in the same units as the data, making it more interpretable.
+In the context of smart thermostat prices, a lower standard deviation would suggest that the prices are closely clustered around the mean, which can inform purchasing decisions.

 Recommended video: